k4kpk/k4kpk.github.io/sota-guides/Coosa Bald (W4G_NG-006).md

     * Trees around the opening at the summit.
 Not a lot of real tall trees.
 Mostly semi-dwarf.
 Space to guy out a vertical is limited right at the summit, but there's space among the trees within the activation zone.

 * Cell coverage:
+    * 2018 (ATT): 4 of 5 SMS succeeded; 5th SMS sent successfully but its confirmation failed.
-    * No cell coverage is available at the summit.
+    * 2015: No cell coverage is available at the summit.
 However, I got 4 bars on the trail about 1/4 mile short of the summit.
 If you want to self-spot, take a collaborator with you and send him/her back up the trail.
-    * I briefly had VZN coverage, and got out a test email, but could not post a spot.
     * KI4SVM reported no cell coverage on 2013.01.19
     * 2013.12.15 - My APRS self-spot went out promptly.
 * Unique features: